 The Wolfpack’s football facility, Carter-Finley Stadium, had its permanent seating increased to 55,600 while the state-of-the art 106,000-square-foot Murphy Football Center was completed in 2003.
 Vaughn Towers, a 117,000 square-foot structure along the west grandstand of the football stadium, opened for the 2005 season and houses 955 Club-level seats, 51 private luxury suites, a University Suite for the Chancellor, and a state-of-the-art press box that seats up to 112 members of the media.
 The final phase of the Carter-Finley Stadium renovations, the enclosure of the north end zone, was completed prior to the beginning of the 2006 football season.

 A $5 million renovation of Doak Field at Dail Park (2,500), the university’s baseball stadium, was completed in June 2004, along with construction the J.W.
 Isenhuor Tennis Center with four indoor courts.
-Paul Derr Track Stadium (3,000) was redesigned to accommodate men’s and women’s soccer and an adjacent women’s softball complex.
+The Dail Soccer Field/Track Complex, which hosts the Derr Track, (3,000) was redesigned to accommodate men’s and women’s soccer and an adjacent women’s softball complex.
 That facility re-opened in the spring of 2008.